First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Examples

-\begin{remark} (i) In Theorem \ref{intro:heatkernel}, the weights $a^{\omega}(x,y),$ $x\sim y,$ depend on $\phi_x,\phi_y$ via the function $f(t,s)=e^{\gamma (t+s)}.$ This choice is however quite arbitrary, and one could in fact prove the same result for any symmetric monotone and strictly positive function $f$ in view of Theorem~\ref{thm:hkeGauss} under the integrability condition Assumption~\ref{ass:moment}-(ii).
+\begin{remark} (i) In Corollary~\ref{cor:optidecay}, the weights $a^{\omega}(x,y),$ $x\sim y,$ depend on $\phi_x,\phi_y$ via the function $f(t,s)=e^{\gamma (t+s)}.$ This choice is however quite arbitrary, and one could in fact prove the same result for any symmetric monotone and strictly positive function $f$ in view of Theorem~\ref{thm:GKdecay_killing} under the integrability condition Assumption~\ref{ass:moment_killing}-(ii).
 One can even allow $f$ to be equal to $0$ as long as conditions {\bf S1} and {\bf S2} are satisfied.
 For instance, one can take $f(t,s)=f'(t,s)\indicator_{\{t\geq h,s\geq h\}}$ for $h< h_*$ and some symmetric, monotone and strictly positive $f'$, and conditions {\bf S1} and {\bf S2} are then proved in \cite{DRS14, DuGoRoSe}.
-Moreover, other choices of the speed measure $\theta^{\omega}$ are possible as long as Assumption~\ref{ass:moment} still holds.
-Similar remarks can be made about Theorem~\ref{intro:greenwithkilling}.